 There is a reason why I spend my dough on Starbucks more often than I could on CCD.
 Well, besides its amazing and aromatic caffeine marvel, Starbucks’ loyalty program is my primal driver.
 You might argue that CCD also has a good loyalty program in place.
 But how is it that Starbucks attracts me more?
-Thanks to its well-executed cross channel marketing strategy.
+Thanks to its high-performance cross-channel marketing strategy.

 You see, I get a free rewards card that I can use whenever I make a purchase.
 What’s more, I can reload my card through Starbucks’ website, app, and in-store!

-Indeed, Starbucks’ cross channel marketing strategy for its loyalty program keeps me engaged with its brand.
-No wonder, I keep coming back to ‘em for more.
+Indeed, Starbucks’ cross-channel marketing strategy for its loyalty program keeps me engaged with its brand.
+No wonder, its impeccable customer experience keeps me coming back to ‘em for more.

-For this reason, to have your customers coming back to you for more, you definitely need a cross channel marketing strategy.
+For this reason, to have your user and shoppers coming back to you for more, you definitely need a cross-channel marketing strategy.

 Table of Contents

-SmartInsights claims that cross channel marketing is a strategy upholding customer-centric marketing techniques.
-This helps brands to give their customers a consistent experience while interacting with them via multiple digital channels.
+SmartInsights defines cross-channel marketing as a part of a digital marketing strategy that upholds a user-centric marketing framework.
+This helps brands to give a consistent customer experience while interacting with them via multiple digital channels.

 - Keep in touch with your customers on their favourite channels